Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

 Furthermore, the expected payoff of each partner $\ell$ is given by

-This means that the partners will share the {\em expected investment profit} $\Delta(R_T,L)$ with the respective weights $c_{\ell, \bar {\ell}}$. \end{prop}
+This means that the partners will share the {\em expected investment profit} $\Delta(R_T,L)$ according to the respective weights $\varpi_{\ell}$. \end{proposition}

-A particular case of interest is the situation where $d-1$ partners of a {\em PL-sharing musharakah } contract appoint a manager (Partner $d$) outside of them and are bounded to him by a {\em PL-sharing mudharabah} contract.
-This appears to be a particular case of Proposition \ref{Prop-Musharakah-d-PartnersdParts} that we state as a corollary.
+An interesting case arises when $d-1$ partners in a {\em PL-sharing musharakah} contract appoint a manager (partner $d$), who is not one of the partners, and enter into a {\em PL-sharing mudarabah} contract with him.
+This appears to be a special instance of Proposition \ref{Prop-Musharakah-d-PartnersdParts} which we present as a corollary.

-\begin{cor} Consider a viable $T$-term and $R$-asset based {\em PL - musharakah} contract of $d-1$ partners who appoint a manager (Partner $d$) outside of them and are bounded to him by a {\em PL-sharing mudharabah} contract.
-If they agree, according to their contribution to the funding and the management of the project, to rate their respective payoff by the coefficients $c_1$, $\ldots$ and $c_d$, then, the $(c_1,\ldots, c_d)$-fair profit sharing ratios are given by
+\begin{corollary} Consider a viable $T$-term and $R$-asset based {\em PL-sharing musharakah} contract involving $d-1$ partners.
+Suppose the partners appoint a manager (partner $d$) from outside their group and enter into a {\em PL-sharing mudarabah} contract.
+If they agree to weight their respective payoff by the coefficients $1/ c_{\ell}$, $\ell \in \{1, \ldots, d\}$, according to their contribution to the funding and the management of the project, the $(c_1,\ldots, c_d)$-fair profit sharing ratios are given by